-The character of the photojournalist, played by Dennis Hopper, was first suggested by Chas Gerretsen, unit photographer and Robert Capa, Gold Medal Award winner (1973) during a lunch with Francis Ford Coppola.
-During the lunch, they discussed the scene where an American TV correspondent (played by Coppola) yells at some passing soldiers, "Don't look at the camera".
-Gerretsen suggested that if Coppola wanted to portray the manic side of the press, he should use a photojournalist because "we were all crazy".
-The three black body Nikon F cameras that Hopper's character carried, had been used by Gerretsen in Vietnam.
-He sold the three cameras to Zoetrope Studios after Hopper, who'd originally been cast as Lt.Colby, became the photojournalist.
+The character of the photojournalist, played by Dennis Hopper, was first suggested by Chas Gerretsen, unit photographer and Robert Capa, Gold Medal Award winner (1973) during a lunch with director Francis Ford Coppola.
+During the lunch, they discussed the scene where an American TV correspondent (played by Coppola) yells at some passing soldiers, "Don't look at the camera."
+Gerretsen suggested that if Coppola wanted to portray the manic side of the press, he should use a photojournalist because "We were all crazy."
+The three black body Nikon F cameras that Hopper's character had been used by Gerretsen in Vietnam.
+He sold the three cameras to Zoetrope Studios after Hopper, who had originally been cast as Captain Colby, became the photojournalist.
 Gerretsen used three Nikon F2 cameras and one Leica M4 during the filming of Apocalypse Now (1979).
-He didn't like using blimps (sound boxes) because it prevented him from immediately shooting an image when he saw it (as he'd learned as a photojournalist).
+He did not like using blimps (sound boxes) because it prevented him from immediately shooting an image when he saw it (as he had learned as a photojournalist).
 Coppola gave him permission to shoot during filming in between the dialogue (except for Marlon Brando's dialogue), to the great unhappiness of the sound-man, who had to edit out the clicking of the camera.

 The photojournalist quotes two T.S.
 Eliot poems.
-In a late scene in the film, a slow pan over a table in Kurtz's room shows a copy of "From Ritual to Romance", a book by Jessie Weston that inspired Eliot's poem "The Waste Land".
+In a late scene in the film, a slow pan over a table in Kurtz's room shows a copy of "From Ritual to Romance," a book by Jessie Weston that inspired Eliot's poem "The Waste Land."